jtvberg/StreamDock/README.md

    - You must add a call in the build process to EVS via the electron-builder afterPack or afterSign hook
    - You must sign prior to code signing on Mac and after code signing on Windows

-   NOTE: You must sign up for an EVS account and you will need to have Python to use it.
+   NOTE: You must sign up for an EVS account (free) and you will need to have Python to use it.

 ## Building
    The code builds for Mac, Windows and Linux.